The Patent Litigation Law Review: Ireland

 Irish patents can be subdivided into two categories: (1) full-term patents (where the term of protection is 20 years from the patent filing date)3 and (2) short-term patents (where the term of protection is 10 years from the patent filing date).4 They are mutually exclusive – they cannot both exist for any one invention.

 Short-term patent applications are generally less costly.
-The distinctive features of short-term patents are set out in Part III of the Irish Patents Act.
+The distinctive features of short-term patents are set out in Part III of the Patents Act.

-Under the Irish Patents Act, an invention shall be patentable if it is susceptible of industrial application, is new and involves an inventive step.5
+Under the Patents Act, an invention shall be patentable if it is susceptible of industrial application, is new and involves an inventive step.5

-The Irish Patents Act provides that an invention will be susceptible of industrial application if the invention can be made or used in any kind of industry, including agriculture.6
+The Patents Act provides that an invention will be susceptible of industrial application if the invention can be made or used in any kind of industry, including agriculture.6

 An invention will be considered to involve an inventive step if the invention would not have been obvious to a person skilled in the art, based on the entire state of the art at the date of filing.9